columbia/xray/approach.md

 ### XRay

-Today, we are releasing <font color="blue">XRay</font>, our first transparency system for the Web.
+Today, we are releasing <font color="blue">XRay</font>, the first tool for revealing personal data use on the Web.
 It reveals which specific data inputs (such as emails) are used to target which outputs (such as ads).
-It is general and can track targeting both within and across arbitrary Web services.
+It is general and can track data use both within and across arbitrary Web services.
 The key idea behind XRay is to *detect targeting through black-box input/output correlation*.
 XRay populates a series of extra accounts with subsets of the inputs and then looks at the differences and commonalities between the outputs that they get